 While Woman of the Hour is undeniably gripping, one of its flaws is the continuous jumping back and forth between The Dating Game scene and Alcala’s numerous victims throughout the years, which aren’t shown in chronological order.
 This constant shifting of the narrative tension hardly gives the audience any room to breathe or process the events as they are happening.
 In the end, the film’s brief runtime of only 89 minutes culminates in an abrupt ending that fails to deliver a satisfying resolution equal to the overall tone of the movie.

 Anna Kendrick excellently directs Daniel Zovatto in portraying a charming, yet unsettling Rodney Alcala in Woman of the Hour.
-Image Credit: Leah Gallo.
+Image Credit: Netflix.

 Zovatto gives an exceptionally unnerving and unforgettable performance in Woman of the Hour.
 His charisma is inviting, making it easy to believe how Alcala drew in his victims while evading police who thought of him as a suspect.
 Zovatto skillfully transitions from a charming presence to one that is entirely devoid of any emotion.
 His performance deserves to earn him an award nomination.